 A disabling illness or injury can happen at any time.
 You may be involved in a car accident and suffer a debilitating spinal injury, or you may experience a sudden heart attack or stroke.
 At Ortiz Law Firm, we represent long term disability claimants that suffer from a variety of disabling conditions.
 If you are unable to work as a result of an injury or accident and the insurance company has denied or terminated your claim then contact our office right away to see what a St. Petersburg long term disability lawyer can do for you.
 We offer a no recovery, zero-fee guarantee, which means that we will only get paid if we are able to recover benefits for you.

-Ortiz Law Firm Represents St. Petersburg Long Term Disability Claimants
+Ortiz Law Firm Helps With St. Petersburg Long Term Disability Claimants

-One of the most common questions that we receive is: “Can I hire you if I’m not in your local area?”
+A question we often receive is: “Can you represent me if I’m not in your local area?”

 The answer is yes!
-We can represent individuals anywhere in the United States, even anywhere in the world!
-Below we’ll explain to you why.
+We can represent individuals anywhere in the United States, and even around the world.
+Let us explain why.

-There may be some situations where we may not be able to represent a claimant due to their location, but we still evaluate each case on a case-by-case basis.
-Nick Ortiz can either be admitted to your local federal court by what we would call a pro hac vice admission, or he can file a lawsuit here in the state of Florida.
-If we cannot assist you, we will attempt to refer you to another law firm that can.
+While there might be some situations where representation is not possible due to location, we consider each case individually.
+Nick Ortiz can either be admitted to your local federal court through a pro hac vice admission or file a lawsuit in Florida.
+If we can’t assist you, we will try to refer you to another law firm that can help.

 There may be some qualifying requirements to be eligible for long term disability insurance benefits, such as being a “full-time” employee.
 Some common requirements include: